0v3rride/0v3rride.github.io/Posts/The_Troubled_Tale_of_Trend_Micro.md

 ![Github One-liner](Post%20Images/amsi_github_oneliner.PNG)

 However, I was able get around it using my custom reverse PowerShell script (this was expected) and silenttrinity.
 Defender and ASMI did even better in build 1903 as it stone-walled everything except my custom reverse PowerShell script.
 I should state that more testing will need to be done with silenttrinity as I didn't recived a message from AMSI or Defender saying something malicous was going on.
 However, I recieved an error message telling me that the PowerShell stager with the embedded interpreter for the Boo lang payload and the MSBuild.xml stager failed to build correctly.
 This could be due to changes in the Windows operating system itself in build 1903 or changes in PowerShell and the .NET framework.
 To make sure I wasn't go insane and to rule out the environment as being the culprit of the issues with Apex One, I decided to unload and remove the Apex agent from a production workstation that wasn't important, let Defender take over and peform the same tests.
 Again, Defender stopped what Apex One couldn't.

-# Conclusion
-You defitnely know you have a problem when an AV included in almost every single version of Windows 10 does much better job than the other solution that has had research and development with fancy (or gimmicky) features like machine learing, poured into it.
-Again, there's no perfect AV and EDR or all-in-one solution that will catch ever single thing including bleeding edge tactics and manuvers.
-However, if you're going to make people and orginization pay for your product then it better be able to react to the most basic malicious payloads and exploitation frameworks.
-Especially, if they've been publicy available for a while and allow you to tear the source code apart to figure out how it works.